Rethinking mirror symmetry as a local duality on fields: Introduction

 \section{Introduction}

-$3d$ $\mathcal{N}=4$ theories enjoy a mirror duality which relates pairs of dual theories with Higgs and Coulomb branches exchanged \cite{Intriligator:1996ex}.
-If we realise these theories on Hanany--Witten brane set-ups with D3-branes suspended between NS5 and D5-branes, mirror symmetry can be interpreted as the action of $S$-duality on the brane system \cite{Hanany:1996ie}.
+$3d$ $\mathcal{N}=4$ theories enjoy a mirror duality which relates pairs of dual theories with Higgs and Coulomb branches of the vacuum moduli space exchanged \cite{Intriligator:1996ex}.
+If we realise these theories on Hanany--Witten brane set-ups in type IIB string theory with D3-branes suspended between NS5 and D5-branes, mirror symmetry can be interpreted as the action of $S$-duality on the brane system \cite{Hanany:1996ie}\footnote{In \cite{Hori:1997zj}, 3d mirror is also realised as T-duality between IIA and IIB string theories.}.

-It has been argued that $S$-duality can act locally on each 5-brane creating an $S$-duality wall on its right and an $S^{-1}$ wall on its left \cite{Gaiotto:2008ak,Gulotta:2011si}
+It has been argued that $S$-duality can act \emph{locally} on each 5-brane creating an $S$-duality wall on its right and an $S^{-1}$ wall on its left \cite{Gaiotto:2008ak,Gulotta:2011si}

-and the $S$-wall intersecting $N$ D3-branes is known to correspond to the $T[U(N)]$ quiver theory \cite{Gaiotto:2008ak}.
+and the $S$-wall intersecting $N$ D3-branes is known to correspond to the $T[SU(N)]$ quiver theory \cite{Gaiotto:2008ak}.

 It is natural to wonder whether this local $S$-duality action can be understood in field theory as a local action on the quiver.
-Early attempts to answer this question \cite{Assel:2014awa,Gulotta:2011si} reformulated the local $SL(2,\mathbb{Z})$ action at the level of the matrix model corresponding to the $\mathbb{S}^3$ partition function.
-In the abelian case, a piecewise dualisation was understood as a generalised Fourier transform in \cite{Kapustin:1999ha}.
+In this paper we show that this is indeed possible, thus providing a completely field theoretic and algorithmic derivation of mirror symmetry.
+Specifically, for each element in the relations \eqref{eq:branedual} we can find a field theory counterpart, allowing us to reinterpret \eqref{eq:branedual} as genuine infra-red (IR) dualities in field theory.
+Such dualities, together with the properties of the $S$-wall, can then be used to systematically dualize a given quiver into its mirror.
+Crucially, all the basic dualities needed in our algorithm can be derived using more elementary Seiberg-like dualities, that are dualities that are analogues of Seiberg duality \cite{Seiberg:1994pq} in $4d$.